folklorelabs/pockest-helper/README.md

 ## How do I use it?

 1. [Download the latest release](https://github.com/folklorelabs/pockest-helper/releases/latest)
-2. Open Chrome and go to the [chrome extensions page](chrome://extensions/) and install the release by dragging the dropping the zip file onto the page.
+2. Open Chrome and go to the **Manage Extensions** page (chrome://extensions/) and install the release by dragging the dropping the zip file onto the page.
 3. Navigate to https://www.streetfighter.com/6/buckler/minigame within Chrome and it will auto-load the helper!